google/flax/docs/guides/use_checkpointing.md

----
-jupyter:
-  jupytext:
-    formats: ipynb,md
-    text_representation:
-      extension: .md
-      format_name: markdown
-      format_version: '1.3'
-      jupytext_version: 1.13.8
-  kernelspec:
-    display_name: Python 3 (ipykernel)
-    language: python
-    name: python3
----

 # Save and load checkpoints

 In this guide, you will learn about saving and loading checkpoints with Flax and [Orbax](https://github.com/google/orbax).
 With Flax, you can save and load model parameters, metadata, and a variety of Python data using Orbax.

 Orbax provides a customizable and flexible API for various array types and storage formats.
 In addition, Flax provides basic features for versioning, automatic bookkeeping of past checkpoints, and asynchronous saving to reduce training wait time.

 > **_Ongoing migration:_** In the foreseeable future, Flax's checkpointing functionality will gradually be migrated to Orbax from `flax.training.checkpoints`.
 All existing features in the Flax API will continue to be supported, but the API will change.
-You are encouraged to try out the new API by creating an [`orbax.Checkpointer`](https://github.com/google/orbax/blob/main/orbax/checkpoint/checkpointer.py) and pass it in your Flax API calls as an argument `orbax_checkpointer`, as demonstrated later in this guide.
+You are encouraged to try out the new API by creating an [`orbax.checkpoint.Checkpointer`](https://github.com/google/orbax/blob/main/orbax/checkpoint/checkpointer.py) and pass it in your Flax API calls as an argument `orbax_checkpointer`, as demonstrated later in this guide.
 This guide provides the most up-to-date code examples for using Orbax and Flax for checkpointing.

 This guide covers the following:

-* Basic saving and loading of checkpoints with [`orbax.Checkpointer`](https://github.com/google/orbax/blob/main/orbax/checkpoint/checkpointer.py) and [`flax.training.checkpoints.save_checkpoint`](https://flax.readthedocs.io/en/latest/api_reference/flax.training.html#flax.training.checkpoints.save_checkpoint).
+* Basic saving and loading of checkpoints with [`orbax.checkpoint.Checkpointer`](https://github.com/google/orbax/blob/main/orbax/checkpoint/checkpointer.py) and [`flax.training.checkpoints.save_checkpoint`](https://flax.readthedocs.io/en/latest/api_reference/flax.training.html#flax.training.checkpoints.save_checkpoint).
 * More flexible and sustainable ways to load checkpoints ([`flax.training.checkpoints.restore_checkpoint`](https://flax.readthedocs.io/en/latest/api_reference/flax.training.html#flax.training.checkpoints.restore_checkpoint)).
 * How to save and load checkpoints when you run in multi-host scenarios with [`flax.training.checkpoints.save_checkpoint_multiprocess`](https://flax.readthedocs.io/en/latest/api_reference/flax.training.html#flax.training.checkpoints.save_checkpoint_multiprocess).

 ## Setup